curiosag/StackOverflowStrategies/README.md

 # Stack Overflow Strategies

-A collection of strategies and approaches to get going on and get along with the [Stack Overflow](https://stackoverflow.com/) site
+A collection of strategies and approaches to get going on and get along with the [Stack Overflow](https://stackoverflow.com/) site.

 ## When answering